The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Gran Cenote

 Gran Cenote is the cenote I recommend most often to families visiting Tulum, and for good reason.
-It is a gorgeous semi-open cenote with crystal-clear water, a mix of open-air and covered sections, and -- this is the critical detail for parents -- areas that are shallow enough for younger kids to touch the bottom.
+It's a gorgeous semi-open cenote with crystal-clear water, a mix of open-air and covered sections, and (this is the critical detail for parents) areas shallow enough for younger kids to touch the bottom.
 The entrance is well-maintained with proper stairs and handrails, and there are platforms for jumping that older kids will love.

 The snorkeling here is extraordinary.
-Even with a basic mask, your kids will be able to see fish, turtles, and the incredible underwater cave formations.
-My children spotted a turtle on their first visit and talked about it for weeks.
-The water clarity is astonishing -- you can see every detail of the rocky bottom even in the deepest sections.
+Even with a basic mask, your kids will see fish, turtles, and the incredible underwater cave formations.
+Sofia spotted a turtle on her first visit and talked about it for weeks.
+The water clarity is astonishing - you can see every detail of the rocky bottom even in the deepest sections.

-Bring kids' water shoes for the walk from the entrance to the water, as the path can be rough on bare feet.
-The facilities include lockers, restrooms, and a small snack area.
-Arrive before 10 AM to beat the crowds -- this is one of the most popular cenotes in the region and it gets packed by midday.
+Bring kids' water shoes for the walk from the entrance to the water.
+The path can be rough on bare feet.
+Facilities include lockers, restrooms, and a small snack area.
+Arrive before 10 AM to beat the crowds.
+This is one of the most popular cenotes in the region and it gets packed by midday.

 Mom's Tip: Gran Cenote charges a separate fee for cameras, so decide before you get to the ticket window whether you want to bring your phone or camera in.
-Or better yet, invest in a waterproof phone pouch that will keep your phone safe while you swim and skip the camera fee entirely.
+Or invest in a waterproof phone pouch that keeps your phone safe while you swim and skip the camera fee entirely.

 Cenote Azul Near Tulum

 Cenote Azul near Tulum is an open-air cenote that feels more like a natural swimming pool than a cave.
-It is enormous -- one of the largest cenotes in the area -- with multiple levels and sections, including shallow areas that are genuinely perfect for toddlers and young children.
+Enormous - one of the largest in the area - with multiple levels and sections, including shallow areas that are genuinely perfect for toddlers.
 The water along the edges is only a foot or two deep in places, with a gentle, rocky bottom that kids can stand on.

 Stunning blue cenote cave with crystal clear water and dramatic limestone formations in the Yucatan

 This cenote charges a very reasonable entrance fee and tends to be less crowded than Gran Cenote.
-The biggest drawback is limited infrastructure -- the changing areas are basic, and there is no restaurant on site.
-Pack your own snacks and water.
+The biggest drawback is limited infrastructure.
+Changing areas are basic, and there's no restaurant on site.
+Pack your own snacks and water (sealed bottled, never tap).
 And absolutely make sure your kids are wearing reef-safe sunscreen.
 This is not optional.
 Regular sunscreen contains chemicals that damage the delicate cenote ecosystem.
 Many cenotes now require you to rinse off all sunscreen before entering, and some have banned non-biodegradable products entirely.
+Cariño - they will check.

 The Best Family-Friendly Cenotes Near Playa del Carmen